ric2b/Vivaldi-browser/chromium/docs/vscode.md

 program or a debugger.
 Optionally, they can run some task defined in `tasks.json`.
 Launch commands can be run from the debug view (`Ctrl+Shift+D`).
-Open the file at [//tools/vscode/launch.json5](/tools/vscode/launch.json5) and adjust the example launch commands to your situation and needs.
+Open the file at [//tools/vscode/launch.json5](/tools/vscode/launch.json5) and adjust the example launch commands to your situation and needs (e.g., the value of "type" needs adjustment for Windows).
 To use these settings wholesale, enter the following command into your terminal:
 ```
 $ cp tools/vscode/launch.json5 .vscode/launch.json
 ```